What Is Slack? Why Should I Use it?

 We also love photos and uploads.
 Simply drag what you want to share onto the desktop app.
 You can also click on the + icon in the message bar.

-Since you're in a private slack channel with your designer, only people in that channel will be able to see any ongoing communications.
+Since you're in a private slack channel with your creative, only people in that channel will be able to see any ongoing communications.

 If you need any additional help, there are a whole bunch of guides published by Slack, available here: https://get.slack.help/hc/en-us/categories/202622877-Slack-Guide

-You may add up to three of your team members into your Pro Slack channel.
+You may add up to three of your team members (including yourself) into your Pro Slack channel.

 One feature of having a Pro plan is that you can add team members into your Slack group.
-Having team members send in requests to your designated designer can be great!
-However, it is important to have a point person in your chat group that your designer can turn to if you and your colleagues send in requests at the same time.
+Having team members send in requests to your designated creative can be great!
+However, it is important to have a point person in your chat group that your creative can turn to if you and your colleagues send in requests at the same time.

 Just let us know via email at [email protected] or Slack that you'd like a shared channel.
 We will send you the shared Slack link! 😄